Multiple high-profile inmate escapes in a matter of weeks

 “We’ve reviewed our policy.
 We had a good policy.
 We had a good protocol.
 They just weren’t followed.
 That’s because we put too much authority and responsibility in a single person.
 We’ve now incorporated better checks and balances.”

-How do inmates persaude people to help them escape?
+How do inmates persuade people to help them escape?
 Singleton says they have a lot of time to think about different persuasive techniques.

 “They’re sitting there all day and they’ve got all day to think of ways to persuade people to help them.
 Including developing a romantic relationship, that happened in our case,” Singleton said.